-So, farewell to Edinburgh, (along the customary mile of George Square, Bristo Square, King George IV Bridge, past The National Library, down the (Good) News Steps and across the bypass into the station).
+So, anticlimaxes achieved, a farewell to Edinburgh (and the customary mile of George Square, Bristo Square, King George IV Bridge, the National Library, down the News Steps and across the bypass into the station).